RadikNextGen/Python_HW/README.md

 # Python_HW
-My pythin homework project will be here.
+My python homework project will be here.